Samuel J. Jones

 Samuel Jefferson Jones (April 16, 1827 – December 10, 1883) was a pro-slavery settler who held the position of Douglas County sheriff in Kansas Territory from late 1855 until early 1857.
-He helped found the territorial capital of Lecompton and played a prominent role in the "Bleeding Kansas" conflict.
+He helped found the territorial capital of Lecompton and played a prominent role in the "Bleeding Kansas" conflict, leading the Sacking of Lawrence in 1856.

 In 1858, he moved to La Mesilla, New Mexico Territory.
 In September of that year, he was appointed the collector of customs at El Paso del Norte (now Ciudad Juárez, Mexico).
 In New Mexico, he was involved with the Mowry City land scam.
 When that settlement's prospects collapsed, he bought a ranch near La Mesilla and died there in 1883.
 His tombstone was returned to Lecompton in 2013.

 Biography

 Move to Kansas

 Jones erected Constitution Hall in Lecompton, Kansas, which he rented out to the local pro-slavery government.

 Jones was a native of the state of Virginia.
 He served Westport, Missouri, as a postmaster before moving with his family to the newly-opened Kansas Territory in about 1854.
 There, he befriended many pro-slavery settlers, and on March 30, 1855, he had a hand in disrupting elections in Bloomington, Kansas.
 On August 27, 1855, acting territorial governor of the Kansas Territory Daniel Woodson appointed Jones as the first sheriff of Douglas County.
 Jones journeyed to the territorial capital of Lecompton and erected Constitution Hall, which he rented out to the local pro-slavery government.